How to choose a brand name

 6) Learn a Foreign Language

-Ok, so you don’t have to learn a whole new language… but looking in to translations in foreign languages can be a really useful tactic when choosing a brand name.
+Ok, so you don’t have to learn a whole new language… but looking into translations in foreign languages can be a really useful tactic when choosing a brand name.

 Certain languages have natural connotations to certain emotions or feelings, which can be used to your benefit in encapsulating the feel of your brand in a few words.
-For example, French is quite often used to create a romantic or passionate vibe… and similarly Latin is often used to set a scientific, definitive tone.
+For example, French is quite often used to create a romantic or passionate vibe… and similarly, Latin is often used to set a scientific, definitive tone.

 7) Make up a Word

 One example tactic is the addition of a seemingly nonsensical but free-flowing suffix at the end of a more common word… as seen in words such as Spotify and Freakonomics.
-Another really popular tactic is joining two words together to create a new word that may soon become a household classic, such as YouTube, Facebook, SnapChat or Instagram.
+Another really popular tactic is joining two words together to create a new word that may soon become a household classic, such as YouTube, Facebook, SnapChat, or Instagram.

 8) Play Scrabble

 There’s definitely food for thought in the values of certain letters in the game Scrabble.
-The least common letters in the English language have the highest value, and can thus often be considered the most memorable letters to incorporate in your brand name.
+The least common letters in the English language have the highest value, and can thus often be considered the most memorable letters to incorporate into your brand name.

-The Founder Expedia, Richard Barton once stated that: “My wife and I love to play Scrabble (a great brand name, by the way).
-The highest point letters (least often used in English) are Z, Q, X, J, K. These are memorable letters for people because they are so seldom used.
+The Founder of Expedia, Richard Barton once stated that: “My wife and I love to play Scrabble (a great brand name, by the way).
+The highest point letters (least often used in English) are Z, Q, X, J, and K. These are memorable letters for people because they are so seldom used.
 Use them in your brands.”